chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-02-23-secure-workloads-in-google-kubernetes-engine-challenge-lab.md

 kubectl apply -f wordpress.yaml
 ```

 To verify the deployment, navigate to the Kubernetes Engine page in the Cloud Console.
-Now you should see `wordpress` in the Workloads tab as weell as the Services tab.
+Now you should see `wordpress` in the Workloads tab as well as the Services tab.

 ## Task 3: Setup Ingress with TLS